Selecting an Accountant

-Many small business owners do their finances and taxes on their own, so you may ask: why should I Selecting a Small Business Accountant?
-The reason: no matter what stage your small business is in, you can benefit from having an accountant on your side.
+Business owners do often do their accounting & bookkeeping and sometimes even taxes.
+Bookkeeping is tedious and Accounting concepts are beyond the reach of most small businesses.
+Why should I hire an Accountant?
+The reason: no matter what stage your small business is in, you can benefit from having an expert on your side.

-- Gustavo A Viera CPA does more than prepare tax forms for their small business clients.
-They can act as a trusted consultant and advisor to your small business.
-Gustavo A Viera CPA would be able to advise you on growth opportunities, risk management, bookkeeping, and general financial planning.
+- Our firm does more than prepare tax forms for their small business clients.
+They act as a trusted consultant and advisor to your small business.
+We would be able to advise you on growth opportunities, risk management, bookkeeping, and general financial planning.

-- If your small business is closely tied to your personal finances, Gustavo A Viera CPA can help you make sound judgments that are beneficial to both your personal finances and your small business.
+- If your small business is closely tied to your personal finances, We can help you make sound judgments that are beneficial to both your personal finances and your small business.
 This guidance can be especially helpful when you’re just starting up and using your own funds to finance business expenses.

-- Gustavo A Viera CPA can serve as a great resource that you can tap into for recommendations on which loans to apply for, banks that satisfy your small business needs, and whatever you need on the finance end.
+- Accountants in Miami will serve as a great resource that you can tap into for recommendations on which loans to apply for, banks that satisfy your small business needs, and whatever you need on the finance end.

 Here are some tips for avoiding common pitfalls and needless headaches in Selecting a Small Business Accountant: